Who we are

 To create a replicable model of hydrological regeneration that can be adopted across southern Europe and other arid zones.

 A model that shows how degraded land, when managed with knowledge and care, can be transformed from dust back to life.
+We want to show its financially beneficial to work with the land and its underlying hydrological potential, rather than in spite of it shipping water in from neighbouring regions slowly killing them off in the process.

 No politics.
 No empty campaigns.